Safavid Daghestan: History

-By the late 1710s, the Safavid Empire was in a state of heavy decline, with high-profile issues on its border regions.
+By the late 1710s, Safavid Iran was in a state of heavy decline, with high-profile issues on its border regions.
 Amongst these, was the issue related to the Shamkhal of Tarki.
 For years, the Safavids had not paid his customary subsidy.
 When the Shamkhal of Tarki then requested government troops against Russian aggression, the Safavid king promised him "a token sum of 1,000 tomans".
 As a result of this negligence, the Shamkhal of Tarki submitted to Russian authority in 1717, facilitating the Russian invasion of Iran of several years later.
 In 1719, the Utsmi of the Kara Qaytaq and the Shamkhal rebelled against the Safavid overlordship.
 In the same year the Lezgis were already considered a threat to the northwestern regions.
 The Safavid government then decided to send the Safavid commander-in-chief (sepahsalar) Hosaynqoli Khan (Vakhtang VI) to Daghestan in order to deal with the issue.
 Assisted by the governors of Kakheti and Shirvan, the commander-in-chief made significant progress in putting a halt to the Lezgins.
 However, the initially successful counter-campaign was abandoned by the central government at a critical moment in 1721.
 The order, which came after the fall of grand vizier Fath-Ali Khan Daghestani, was made at the instigation of the eunuch faction within the royal court, who had persuaded the shah that a successful end of the campaign would do the Safavid realm more harm than good.
 In their view, it would enable Hosaynqoli Khan, the Safavid vali, to form an alliance with Russia with an eye to conquering Iran.
 With the threat then left unchecked, Shamakhi, the capital of the Shirvan province, was taken by 15,000 Lezgin tribesmen aided by Shamkhal Sorkhay Khan, its Shia population massacred, and the city ransacked.

 In 1722, the Russian Empire capitalized on the eruption of chaos and instability, and annexed the maritime areas of the province, including Derbent, from the Safavids.

 After the Safavids were restored in 1729 by Nader Qoli Beg (later known as Nader Shah), Nader also re-established the former's hegemony over the area.
 In 1735, he concluded the Treaty of Ganja with the Russians, whereby they were forced to give back the territories in Daghestan back that had been taken by Peter the Great in 1722-1723.
 He also conducted military campaigns in Daghestan which re-subjected the Daghestani tribes, and defeated Shamkhal Sorkhay Khan, who had rebelled earlier against the Safavid hegemony.
 Another Daghestani chief, Ahmad Khan, sent Nader two of his daughters and his son, as a gesture of submission.